ankane/safely/README.md

 ## Features

-Pass extra context to be reported with exceptions [master]
+Pass extra context to be reported with exceptions

 ```ruby
 safely context: {user_id: 123} do